zmoore-usgs/coastal-hazards/README.md

     * Note: If you are having trouble pulling the necessary files for the docker containers during build and you are behind the DOI network, try adding `doi_network=true` to your command.
 It's possible that the SSL inspection certificate is causing problems.

 2. To launch the built images into containers, execute `docker-compose up`
     * Note: To limit output, only include the containers you want to see.
 For example, `docker-compose up cch_portal` will only show the output for `cch_portal`.

 3. Once the portal has finished building and starting it should be accessible from `http://<EXTERNAL_HOST>:8080/coastal-hazards-portal/`

+4. If accessing a secure part of the portal application you will be directed to login via the local Keycloak container that should be running on `https://keycloak:8446` (this is why step 2 of the setup section is important).
+There are 3 default local users configured in the Keycloak container:

+    1. User: admin, Password: admin

+        This local user is what should be used for modifying the Realm in Keycloak.
+This user does not have the role to access the mediation page in the portal itself, but is the only user with admin privileges within Keycloak.

+    2. User: cch_admin, Password: password

+        This local user has the proper role to be granted access to the mediation page in the local Dockerized version of the coastal-hazards-portal application.

+    3. User: cch_user, Password: password

+        This local user has no roles assigned and is meant to serve as a test user who might try to login to the mediation page without the proper role.

 ### Stopping the docker containers